Jump Type Stochastic Differential Equations with Non-Lipschitz Coefficients: Non Confluence, Feller and Strong Feller Properties, and Exponential Ergodicity: Nonexplosion and Pathwise Uniqueness

-In this section, we consider nonexplosion and pathwise uniqueness for SDE \eqref{eq-sde-sec-2}.
-Assume throughout this paper that the coefficients $b,\sigma $ are continuous and that $c$ is Borel measurable such that the function $x\mapsto \int_{U}|c(x,u)|^{2}\nu(\d u)$ is continuous.
-The classical results (e.g., \cite{IkedaW-89}) indicate that if the coefficients satisfy the usual linear growth condition, then the solution to \eqref{eq-sde-sec-2} will not explode in finite time with probability one.
+The classical results (e.g., \cite{IkedaW-89}) indicate that if the coefficients satisfy the usual linear growth condition, then the solution to \eqref{eq-sde-sec-2} is non-explosive.
 This section aims to relax the linear growth condition. \begin{Assumption} There exists a nondecreasing function $\zeta:[0,\infty) \mapsto [1,\infty)$ that is continuously differentiable and satisfies

 such that for all $x\in \R^{d}$, where $\kappa $ is a positive constant. \end{Assumption}